bolso/nui-workshop-exercises/04/README.md

  ### create components/LocationsList.jsx
-- assume locations list is coming to this component as part of properties -
+- assume locations list is coming to this component as part of properties

  ### create components/LocationsPage.jsx
- - rename components/LocationsPage.js to components/LocationsPage.jsx and rewrite  it to react.
+ - rewrite  it to react.
  - make locations fetch in onComponentDidMount of this component
+ - render LocationsList and LocationsForm components on LocationsPage

  ### fix app.js
-  - make it Render LocationsList component.
+  - make it Render LocationsPage component.

 http://localhost:3000/static/